...

 Step 4: Calculate Labor Costs

 Next, calculate your labor costs.
-This is the hourly wage of your CNC operator.
+This is your CNC operator’s hourly wage.

 Example: